This form can be used for donations for Ethics for Children or for payment for pre-arranged class fees.

-Our Ethics for Children program offers a fun, safe, interactive learning environment for kids to explore topics that foster empathy, thoughtfulness and a deeper understanding of self and others.
+Our Ethics for Children program offers a fun, safe, interactive learning environment for kids to explore topics that foster empathy, thoughtfulness, and a deeper understanding of self and others.
 This program does not impose a fixed set of values or beliefs.
-Rather our goal is provide a forum where students can identify their own values, expand their knowledge and gain skills essential to developing and following their own moral compass and voice.
+Rather our goal is to provide a forum where students can identify their own values, expand their knowledge, and gain skills essential to developing and following their own moral compass and voice.

-Throughout the program, our interactive online community will explore, collaborate, support, and celebrate their journey together.
-Each weekly class will feature one of the 5 major principles of our program: Care for the self, family, community, earth, and world.
-Using art, theatre, games, stories, music, discussion, reflection, and more students will be empowered to make a difference in each of these areas of their lives.
+Our live Zoom classes are not lecture-based.
+Quite the contrary!
+Our classes are filled with art, theatre, games, stories, music, discussion, reflection, and more.
+Throughout the program, our small interactive online community explores, collaborates, supports, and celebrates their journey together.
+Each weekly class features one of the 5 major principles of our program: Care for the self, family, community, earth, and world.
+Our goal is to empower students to make a difference in each of these areas of their lives.

 All classes are Tuesdays :

 3:30 to 4:30pm – Growing Ethics (ages 7-10yo)

 Classes will be: